sanger-tol/ascc/docs/kmers_dim_reduction.md

 - Generate lists of sequences belonging to specific clusters
 - Complement traditional GC-coverage plots with alternative taxonomic visualisations

-### Data Normalization
+### Data Normalisation

-Before applying dimensionality reduction methods, the k-mer count data is normalized to a range of 0 to 1.
-This normalization step:
+Before applying dimensionality reduction methods, the k-mer count data is normalised to a range of 0 to 1.
+This normalisation step:

 - Ensures all features contribute equally to the analysis
 - Improves numerical stability during computation
 - Makes the results more comparable across different sequences
 - Helps prevent any single feature from dominating the analysis

+## Validation Dataset

+To demonstrate and evaluate the various dimensionality reduction methods, we use a synthetic dataset derived from complete genome assemblies.
+This dataset was specifically constructed to represent a realistic scenario of mixed genomic content while maintaining reliable taxonomic labels for validation purposes.

+### Dataset Construction

+The dataset was created by collecting complete genome sequences from diverse organisms:

+- **Chlamydomonas reinhardtii**:
+  - Nuclear genome (CM023806.1)
+  - Chloroplast (NC_005353.1)
+  - Mitochondrion (NC_001638.1)
+- **Aspergillus fumigatus**:
+  - Nuclear genome (NC_007194.1)
+  - Mitochondrion (NC_017016.1)
+- **Pseudooceanicola atlanticus** (CP051248.1)
+- **Streptococcus agalactiae** (CP051848.1)
+- **Brevibacterium siliguriense** (NZ_LT629766.1)
+- **Halothece sp.
+PCC 7418** (NC_019779.1)
+- **Methanofollis liminatans** (NZ_CM001555.1)

+The sequences were fragmented with:
+- Maximum length of 50 kb
+- Resulting in 3,177 sequence fragments
+- Total assembly size of 158 Mb
+- Average fragment length of ~49.7 kb

+### Dataset Characteristics

+The dataset contains a taxonomically diverse mix of sequences:
+- Eukaryotic (algal and fungal)
+- Bacterial
+- Archaeal
+- Organellar (chloroplast and mitochondrial)

+Key features:
+- Represents multiple distinct taxonomic groups in a single dataset
+- Includes both nuclear and organellar DNA from the same species
+- Comprises sequences of uniform length (mostly 50 kb, with shorter fragments at contig ends)

+### Rationale for Synthetic Dataset

+This synthetic dataset was chosen over real environmental samples for several key reasons:

+1. **Reliable Sequence Classifications**:
+   - All sequences are publicly available
+   - Pre-existing, high-confidence taxonomic classifications from NCBI

+2. **Validation Independence**:
+   - External classifications prevent circular validation when testing taxonomic separation methods

+3. **Fragment Size Control**:
+   - Uniform fragmentation helps evaluate method performance across consistent sequence lengths
+   - Short sequences (≤50 kb) represent the most difficult cases for taxonomic classification

+4. **Statistical Power**:
+   - The fragmentation process provides sufficient sequence count (>3,000)
+   - Enables robust evaluation of dimensionality reduction methods

+The dataset's characteristics make it particularly suitable for evaluating taxonomic separation methods, as it combines the complexity of multi-species genomic content with reliable reference classifications for validation.

 ## Available Methods

 The tool implements multiple dimensionality reduction techniques, ranging from classical approaches to modern neural network-based methods.
-Based on empirical testing, these methods can be broadly categorised by their effectiveness in taxonomic separation:
+Based on empirical testing with our validation dataset, these methods can be broadly categorised by their effectiveness in taxonomic separation.
+Example visualisations for each method are available in the `kmers_dim_reduction_btk_figures` directory.

 ### Highly Effective Methods

 #### Principal Component Analysis (PCA) and Variants

-- Standard PCA: Linear dimensionality reduction projecting data onto directions of maximum variance [1]
+- Standard PCA: Linear dimensionality reduction projecting data onto directions of maximum variance [1] ([example plot](kmers_dim_reduction_btk_figures/btk_datasets_CBD.blob.circle.pca.png))
-- PCA with SVD solver: Uses randomised Singular Value Decomposition for improved performance with large datasets ([Implementation](https://www.tutorialspoint.com/scikit_learn/scikit_learn_dimensionality_reduction_using_pca.htm)) [2]
+- PCA with SVD solver: Uses randomised Singular Value Decomposition for improved performance with large datasets ([example plot](kmers_dim_reduction_btk_figures/btk_datasets_CBD.blob.circle.pca_with_svd_solver.png)) [2]
-- Kernel PCA: Non-linear variant using the kernel trick for capturing more complex relationships ([Implementation](https://www.tutorialspoint.com/scikit_learn/scikit_learn_dimensionality_reduction_using_pca.htm)) [3]
+- Kernel PCA: Non-linear variant using the kernel trick for capturing more complex relationships ([example plot](kmers_dim_reduction_btk_figures/btk_datasets_CBD.blob.circle.kernel_pca.png)) [3]

 Key advantages: